nuxt-community/redirect-module/README.md

 objects (as seen above).

 ## Gotcha's
-The redirect module only works in universal mode (will not work on generate).
-Redirects are realized through a server middleware, which can only react when there is a server running which is only the case when your application is in universal/SSR mode.
+The redirect module will not work in combination with `nuxt generate`.
+Redirects are realized through a server middleware, which can only react when there is a server running.

 ## Development